smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 member specialization of ``ClassScopeFunctionSpecializationDecl 27`` (representing ``S<T>::add<float>``).
 This demonstrates simultaneous template specialization and member specialization.

-As usual for function template specializations, we also have a "stub" specialization at ``CXXMethodDecl 94`` due to using overload resolution to find the specialized primary.

 Diagram: Class template contains class template: Definition and instantiation